carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

 Steps:

-1. Remove the old switch
+1. Remove the old switch after turning off the main switch.

    ![old gang boxes](https://carbonpanda.github.io/images/old-gang-box.jpg)

-2. Replace the old 1-gang back boxes
+2. Replace the old 1-gang back boxes.

-3. Put back the other switch front plate
+3. Put back the other switch front plate.

-4. Drill a hole on the blank switch front plate for the little light bulb.
+4. Drill a hole on the blank switch front plate for the little red indicator light.

-5. Hot glue the light bulb and touch switch to the new blank switch front plate.
+5. Hot glue the indicator light and touch switch on the back of the blank switch front plate.

    ![attach touch switch](https://carbonpanda.github.io/images/hot-glue-light-touch-switch.jpg)

-6. Put a fuse, 8A - 10A, between the main 220V source and the Sonoff.
+6. Put a fuse, 8A - 10A, between the main 220V source (L) and the Sonoff (power in).
 This is to safeguard the Sonoff.

-7. Connect the water heater to the Sonoff  in parallel with the little light bulb indicator.
+7. Connect the water heater to the Sonoff (power out) in parallel with the little red indicator light

 8. Hot glue the Sonoff PCB board in the 2-gang back box.